SAP Commerce Cloud Setup: A Step-by-Step Implementation Guide

 Step 8: Testing

-Run systematic testing across:
+Run systematic testing across the board:

-- Functional testing — checkout flow, search, filtering, account management
+- Functional testing: checkout flow, search, filtering, account management

-- Integration testing — ERP pricing, inventory, order replication
+- Integration testing: ERP pricing, inventory, order replication

-- Performance testing — load testing against expected traffic volumes
+- Performance testing: load testing against expected traffic volumes

-- Security testing — authentication, authorisation, payment data handling
+- Security testing: authentication, authorisation, payment data handling

-- Cross-browser/device testing — responsive design validation
+- Cross-browser/device testing: responsive design validation

 Step 9: Performance tuning

-Optimise before go-live:
+Get this sorted before go-live:

 - Cache configuration (page, fragment, and API caching)